Table of Contents

 Aggressive Personal Injury Lawyers Dedicated to Helping Clients Injured in Motor Vehicle Accidents Throughout South Florida

-Regardless of the complexity or relative simplicity of the case, if you sustained injuries in a motor vehicle accident, you need an experienced lawyer by your side to help maximize the compensatory damages available in your case.
+Regardless of the complexity of your case, if you sustained injuries in a motor vehicle accident, you need an experienced lawyer by your side.
 At Lawlor, White & Murphey, we handle all types of motor vehicle accidents that occur on the Florida roadways, including:

 - Car accidents